mr-manuel/venus-os_dbus-mqtt-battery/README.md

-        "NrOfModulesOnline": 0,               --> Number - How many modules are online "NrOfModulesOffline": 0,              --> Number - How many modules are offline
+        "NrOfModulesOnline": 0,               --> Number - How many modules are online "NrOfModulesOffline": 0,              --> Number - How many modules are offline "NrOfCellsPerBattery: 0,              --> Number - How many celle are in the battery

         "NrOfModulesBlockingCharge": 0,       --> Number - How many modules are blocking charge "NrOfModulesBlockingDischarge": 0     --> Number - How many modules are blocking discharge